Clinejection — Compromising Cline's Production Releases just by Prompting an Issue Triager

 In my previous research, I released Cacheract — an open-source proof-of-concept for “Cache Native Malware” that exploits GitHub Actions cache misconfigurations.
 Cacheract automates the process of poisoning cache entries from within a build and persisting across workflow runs by hijacking the actions/checkout post step to achieve code execution in consuming workflows.

 This is where GitHub’s recent policy change comes in.
 On November 20th 2025, GitHub updated their cache eviction policy to evict cache entries immediately after the cache exceeds 10 GB (unless users pay more) per repository.
 GitHub uses a least-recently-used (LRU) eviction policy, meaning older entries are purged first.
 An attacker can exploit this by flooding the cache with >10 GB of junk data, forcing GitHub to evict the legitimate entries.
 Once those keys are vacant, an attacker can claim them with poisoned entries — all within minutes, from a single workflow run.
-Since December 2025, Cacheract automates this entire “single execution” cache poisoning technique.
-I’ve used it successfully for multiple disclosures already.
+Before this change GitHub only evicted entries every 24 hours, making cache poisoning exploitation much harder without the ability to delete cache entries.

 Technical Deep Dive